Sarinco/Sharded-ES/src/README.md

 ```

 The `back-end` and `front-end` directories contain the code for the back-end and front-end services of the project, respectively.
 The `proxy` directory contains the code for the proxy and the gateway of the project.

+## API Endpoints

+The API endpoints for the project are defined in the [`API.md`](API.md) file.
+This file contains the documentation for the API endpoints.